6 Best Mandelic Acid Benefits And How To Use It For The Skin

 Mandelic Acid Vs. Glycolic Acid

-As mentioned above, both mandelic acid and glycolic acid are AHAs, but they are different in their properties and overall benefits.
+As mentioned above, both mandelic acid and glycolic acid are AHAs.
+And the benefits of alpha hydroxy acids (AHA) for your skin are gentle yet effective.
+However, these two AHAs do have different properties and deliver different benefits.

 Glycolic acid addresses fine lines, wrinkles, and uneven or rough skin texture alongside hyperpigmentation and skin tone problems (8).
 Anecdotal reports also claim it can treat stubborn pigmentation and texture issues that have persisted for years.
 However, it may cause irritation and redness in people with sensitive, acne-prone skin or skin conditions like rosacea.